s386Fall2023/s386Fall2023.github.io/_assignments/02git.md

  8. You should get a merge conflict error and your default editor will open to have you resolve the conflict.
     * If your default editor doesn't open automatically:
         - Open `new_features.txt` manually in the text editor and edit the file by either accepting new changes, keeping old version, or a combination of both.
         - Save and commit the changes.
+        - *Tip*: VS Code might have a merge conflict resolver built in when you open the file.
  9. Resolve the conflict and commit the merge.
     * *You already did this if you saved and committed changes in the previous step*.
 10. Delete the `features` branch.